×

 • Improving your customer self-service solutions

-You can also track key metrics like average handling time (AHT) and first-call resolution (FCR).
+You can also track key call center metrics like average handling time (AHT) and first-call resolution (FCR).
 These directly impact the customer experience, so improving them can also improve customer satisfaction.

 With analytics, supervisors can track agent performance in real time and identify gaps in their skill sets.
 They can then give agents targeted training to improve.